carltongibson/notes/source/tailwind/django-integration.md

 ## Telling Tailwind

-They we need to use that in our Tailwind config.
+Then we need to use that in our Tailwind config.

 Something like this in your `tailwind.config.js`: